-276 Mastroianni et al., supra note 268, at 1616.
+Mastroianni et al., supra note 293, at 1616.

-277 See also id. ("[L]aws that protect only expressions of sympathy and explanation may make for awkward communications, as it may be difficult to explain an error without discussing the different but closely related issues of responsibility or fault.").
+See also id. ("[L] aws that protect only expressions of sympathy and explanation may make for awkward communications, as it may be difficult to explain an error without discussing the different but closely related issues of responsibility or fault.").

-First, as discussed in detail above, much of the academic and popular press coverage of apologies and apology laws has touted the benefits of these laws in alleviating medical malpractice liability risk.
-Long advised not to apologize following an error, physicians could have easily seen reports of how apology laws would change this culture and rushed to apologize in the wake of an error-even if they did not know how to do so effectively.
-They may also have rushed to apologize without fully understanding the nuances of apologies following medical errors based on various advocacy groups' support of apologies as dispute resolution mechanisms.278 Second, following the passage of an apology law (and the popular, clinical, and academic discussions surrounding these laws), a culture change may have occurred in which physicians are simply expected to apologize.
+mechanisms.
+Second, following the passage of an apology law (and the popular clinical and academic discussions surrounding these laws), a culture change may have occurred in which physicians are simply expected to apologize.
 If such a culture change took place based on contemporaneously available evidence, physicians may have continued to apologize in the absence of any evidence suggesting that doing so actually increases malpractice risk.